stevep99/keyboard-tweaks/README.md

 [KLC Wide Layouts](KLC/ "KLC Wide Layouts")
 - Adopt a more comfortable typing posture by keeping a greater separation between your hands.
 - Easier access to keys on the right-hand side, e.g. Return, Backspace, Right Shift.
-- Currently availble for UK Qwerty and UK Colemak keyboards.
+- Currently available for UK Qwerty and UK Colemak keyboards, modifiable for other layouts.

 To try out these layouts, a Windows installer is available in the zip package.
-Alternatevely, if you have Microsoft Keyboard Layout Creator installed, you can load in the KLC source file.
+Alternatevely, if you have Microsoft Keyboard Layout Creator installed, you can load in the KLC source file and make custom changes.

 ## AutoHotkey scripts